top of page

 • About 10 minutes by car

-Gyeongbokgung Palace – The Jewel of Seoul’s History
+Gyeongbokgung Palace – The Heart of Korea’s Royal History

-Gyeongbokgung Palace, often called the “Palace Greatly Blessed by Heaven,” is the largest and most iconic of Seoul’s Five Grand Palaces.
-Built in 1395 during the early Joseon Dynasty, it served as the main royal residence for over two centuries.
-Nestled against the scenic backdrop of Bugaksan Mountain, its grand architecture and serene gardens reflect the harmony between nature and Korean Confucian values.
+Gyeongbokgung Palace, often referred to as the “Palace Greatly Blessed by Heaven,” is the largest and most iconic of Seoul’s Five Grand Palaces.
+Built in 1395 at the beginning of the Joseon Dynasty, it served as the main royal residence and the political center of Korea for centuries.

 2. Gwanghwamun Gate & Royal Guard Changing Ceremony